HongLi26/hongmarketdoc/README.md

 # hongmarketdoc
-This repo keeps the documents of HongMarket website
+This repo stores the documents of HongMarket website